Di-void/e-lib/readme.md

 pipenv shell
 ```

-After running the above, you should be able to run any django-admin related commands using the manage.py file and so on.
+After running the above, you should be able to run any django-admin related commands using the manage.py file like running migrations and so on.

 To exit the shell, run: